-This approach most commonly used in the LIK New Zealand and Australia distinguishes five elements of the This approach, most commonly used in the UK, New Zealand and Australia, distinguishes five elements of the business or investment case.
+This approach, most commonly used in the UK, New Zealand and Australia, distinguishes five elements of the business or investment case.
 Generally, business plans and early-stage business cases will use the elements earlier in the list; more developed cases (approaching delivery) will put more emphasis on the elements lowe down the list.
-(1) Strategic case 11 - Is the proposed solution supported by a compelling case for change that fits within the strategic context and meets biodiversity, public sector, or business needs?
+Strategic case 11 - Is the proposed solution supported by a compelling case for change that fits within the strategic context and meets biodiversity, public sector, or business needs?
 2 Economic case - Under a cost-benefit analysis, will society be better off?
 Are the distribution of any economic changes (who faces costs and who receives benefits) manageable or desirable?
-3 Financial case - Is the proposed financial cost affordable and is there a clear path to funding?
+Financial case - Is the proposed financial cost affordable and is there a clear path to funding?
 Does the solution optimize value for money?
 (4) Management case - Is the proposal achievable and can it be delivered successfully?
-(5) Commercial case (for market instruments only) - Is the proposed solution commercially viable?
+5 Commercial case (for market instruments only) - is the proposed solution commercially viable?